apnadkarni/tcl-cmark/README.md

 # tcl-cmark

-This project implementes [doc/tclmark.md](Tcl bindings) to the cmark-gfm Github Flavoured CommonMark/Markdown library.
+This project implementes Tcl bindings to the cmark-gfm Github Flavoured CommonMark/Markdown library.

 To build for Windows using Visual Studio compilers, see the